Summer Sale20% OFFView deals

 12. G2 — Your Research Hub for Finding More Tools

 For students trying to decide which productivity apps are worth their time and money, G2 serves as an essential research hub.
-It's a massive software marketplace built on verified peer reviews, allowing you to see what other students and professionals actually think about a tool before you commit.
+It's a massive software marketplace built on verified peer reviews, allowing you to see what other students and professionals think about a tool before you commit.
 Its strength lies in its comparison grids and rankings, which help you objectively evaluate different options side-by-side.

 Unlike a standard app store, G2 doesn't sell software directly.
 Instead, it provides data-driven insights through detailed category pages for everything from note-taking to project management.
 You can filter tools by pricing, platform, and target audience to quickly narrow down choices.
 The main drawback is that some reviews can be influenced by incentives, so it's wise to read them critically.
 Still, it's an invaluable resource for discovering the best productivity apps for students based on real-world use.